Unforgiven (Once Upon a Time)

-"Unforgiven" is the fourteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on March 8, 2015.
+"Unforgiven" is the thirteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on March 8, 2015.

 In this episode, David and Mary Margaret investigate Ursula and Cruella; and Regina and Henry ask Marco and Pinocchio for help, while flashbacks show Snow and David's past with the Queens of Darkness and a dark secret that needs to be hidden.

 Plot

 Opening Sequence

-A dragon flies through the forest.
+Maleficent as a dragon flies through the forest.

 In the Characters' Past

 In the Enchanted Forest, pre-first curse, Snow White and Charming ride back to their castle after their honeymoon to discover everyone in town has been struck by a sleeping spell.
 They call out for Regina, only to have Maleficent appear to admit the spell was her doing.
 She then introduces her associates Cruella and Ursula, and says that they have come to make a deal.
 The Queens tell Snow and Charming that Regina has stolen the darkest curse from Maleficent, and that the tree of wisdom and it can tell them how to defeat Regina and the curse, but it will only answer to two of the most valiant heroes.

 As they reach the location of the tree of wisdom, Snow and Charming each place a hand on a designated rock nearby and they ask how to stop the Regina's curse.
 The tree lights up with gold and then red and they are blown backward.
 Maleficent reveals that Snow is pregnant, and says that, while they may be heroes, their daughter has the potential to either become good or evil, and could become the darkest villain the realm has ever seen.

 Maleficent later visits Snow White and says that she, too, is expecting a child, and that they need to work together to stop Regina and the Dark Curse from harming their children and the land.
 Snow declines Maleficent's offer due to the latter being a villain, and tells her that they will not turn to darkness to ensure the safety of the kingdom.